Bob And Brad Q2 Mini Massage Gun Review

 Also known as stroke length, this is the distance the massage gun head travels during percussion.

-Bob An Brad Q2 Measured Amplitude
+Bob An Brad Q2 mini massage gun beside a digital caliper to Measure Amplitude

 Now, how does this number translate into your everyday massage experience?

-However, don’t push your luck too far and expect it to perform a more aggressive massage; it’s a mini, after all.
+However, don’t push your luck too far and expect it to perform a more aggressive Pro massage; it’s a mini, after all.

 Here’s the math: the RPM range is 1800-3200 RPM (more on that just below), which is a 1200 RPM difference.
 Divided by 5 speeds, that’s a 240 RPM difference per speed.
 Now, with 3 speeds, you get 400 RPM per speed.
 Honestly, you won’t notice much difference between 240 and 400 RPM on your body.

 Now, back to the percussion range.
-As mentioned, it spans from 1800-3000RPM (1735-2933RPM to be very precise), and we confirmed this with our digital laser.
+As mentioned, it spans from 1800-3000 RPM (1735-2933 RPM to be very precise), and we confirmed this with our digital laser.

 For instance, both Hypervolt Go and Ekrin Bantam can rev up to 3200 RPM.
-While an extra 200 RPM might not seem like much (remember, we just discussed that the 240 – 400 RPM gap ;), when combined with their high amplitudes, you’ll definitely you’ll feel a noticeable difference.
+While an extra 200 RPM might not seem like much (remember, we just discussed the 240 – 400 RPM gap ;), when combined with their high amplitudes, you’ll definitely feel a noticeable difference.

-And for even a broader perspective, the Theragun mini reaches ‘only’ 2400 RPM, but it boasts a substantial 12 mm amplitude.
+And, for even a broader perspective, the Theragun mini reaches ‘only’ 2400 RPM, but it boasts a substantial 12 mm amplitude.
 Do you see these nuances?

-Our Take on Performance
+Our Take on Performance:

 This means it’s a very quiet device, especially at lower speeds.
 We did hear some rattling at top speed, likely from the attachment, but nothing too loud.
 Also, there are some vibrations to the holding hand, but nothing you can’t live with.

-Battery
+Battery Life

 So, we can’t say for certain whether Bob and Brad are being entirely truthful here.